gravitational/teleport/rfd/0184-agent-auto-updates.md

 maintenance window more strictly.
 A group finishes its update at the end of the maintenance window, regardless of the new version adoption rate.
 Agents that missed the maintenance window will not attempt to update until the next maintenance window.

+After phase 6, a third strategy, `backpressure` will be added.
+This strategy will behave the same way `halt-on-failure` does, except the agents will be progressively rolled-out within a group.

 #### Agent update mode